Tharga/MongoDB/Tharga.MongoDB/README.md

-# Tharga.MongoDb
+# Tharga MongoDB
 This package was broken out of a product that needs the possibility of dynamic naming of databases and collections.
 I also helps with structuring what functions are to be accessed for different types.

 It also have some aditional features for Atlas MongoDB like limiting the size of the responses and opening the firewall.

 ## Get started
-Install the nuget package `Tharga.MongoDb`.
+Install the nuget package `Tharga.MongoDB`.

 ### Register to use
-Register this package at startup by calling `AddMongoDb` as an extension to `IServiceCollection`.
+Register this package at startup by calling `AddMongoDB` as an extension to `IServiceCollection`.

 ```
 public void ConfigureServices(IServiceCollection services)
 {
-    services.AddMongoDb();
+    services.AddMongoDB();
 }
 ```

 By default the configuration setting `ConnectionStrings:Default` is used to get the connection string.
-Customize by providing `DatabaseOptions` to `AddMongoDb`.
+Customize by providing `DatabaseOptions` to `AddMongoDB`.

 ### Create entities, repositories and collections.